docs/svelte/01-introduction/01-overview.md

 ```

-- Shorthand: ``
+- Can use shorthand: ``

-- Can be spread: ``
+- Can spread events: ``

-- `ontouchstart`/`ontouchmove` are passive by default
+- `ontouchstart` and `ontouchmove` are passive by default

 ### Event Delegation